La Dolce Vita: 10 Irresistible Italian Desserts

 Photo by Alexandra Grablewski (Chronicle Books, 2018)

 Taking inspiration from the almond biscotti served at the renowned San Francisco Zuni Cafe, these Italian cookies start with an almond-laden dough flavored with both vanilla and almond extracts.
 The cookies deliver on every front: a rich buttery flavor, a delicate sweetness, and a satisfying crunch.
 Whether you’re enjoying them with your morning coffee or for dessert, they make for a delicious treat.
-Get the recipe for Almond Biscotti.
+Get the recipe for Biscotti.

 3. RICOTTA CHEESECAKE WITH FRESH RASPBERRIES